 The E-Portfolio will include:

-- a detailed language self-assessment
+- two detailed language self-assessments

-- a reflection on your language-learning
+- reflections on your language-learning

 - a reflection on how your practical experiences have deepened your understanding of the language and culture you are studying